Foreign languages

-Various solutions exist for writing in foreign languages.
-The majority of these
+Various solutions exist for writing in foreign languages or inserting symbols.
+Many of these

-methods are compatible with the ADM42 keyboard using the right Alt
+methods are fully compatible with the ADM42 keyboard, utilizing the right Alt

 key.

-However, as explained below, the ADM42 offers a conveniently positioned
+However, as explained in detail below, the ADM42 offers a conveniently positioned

 Compose